retreaver/core-api-docs/source/index.html.md

 name      | required | the name of the list on this Target key       | required | the postback_key UUID caller_list_upload.numbers  | required | A list of phone numbers, one number per line.
 Numbers could be in [E.164 format](https://en.wikipedia.org/wiki/E.164) or NANP (e.g without the country code).
-When the number is without the country code, it will be prefixed automatically with +1.. caller_list_upload.action | optional | 'add' will add the numbers to the caller list. 'remove' will remove the numbers from the caller list caller_list_upload.clear_before_upload | optional | when 'true' the caller list will be cleared before the provided numbers are processed.
+When the number is without the country code, it will be prefixed automatically with +1.. caller_list_upload.action | optional | 'create' will create numbers on the caller list. 'delete' will delete the numbers from the caller list caller_list_upload.clear_before_upload | optional | when 'true' the caller list will be cleared before the provided numbers are processed.